-For the purposes of promotions, evaluations, transfer opportunities, or other actions of employment, discipline issued at the verbal or written reprimand level shall not be taken into account after six (6) months, and suspensions after eighteen (18) months.
+For the purposes of promotions, evaluations, transfer opportunities, or other actions of employment, discipline issued at the verbal or written reprimand level shall not be considered after six (6) months, and suspensions after eighteen (18) months.

 For the purposes of progressive discipline, attendance issues shall be considered separate from other operational disciplinary issues.